 Houston Deferred Adjudication Attorney

-The services of a skilled criminal defense attorney don’t end with the resolution of your case.
-If you have legal concerns while you are serving probation or deferred adjudication, please contact the Law Office of David A. Breston for assistance.
+Having a criminal record can limit your life in many ways.
+If you have legal concerns while you are serving probation or deferred adjudication, please contact our Houston deferred asjunction lawyers at the Law Office of David A. Breston for assistance today.
 The initial telephone consultation is free of charge.

 What is Probation?